neerajcode34/Terribly_Assignment/README.md

 This is a React app that creates a word frequency histogram from text data fetched from an external URL.

-It is hosted on render. click on link to visit: https://terribly-tiny-tales-2doy.onrender.com/
+It is hosted on netlify. click on link to visit: https://amazing-boba-2704b0.netlify.app

 ## Components